Modelling the shape of thermal pulses from low temperature detectors: Signal templates for low temperature detectors

 In the following examples, we will report thermal pulses from different low temperature calorimetric detectors (TeO$_2$, Li$_{2}${}MoO$_4$,...) read by NTD thermistors, with the respective models for the transfer function used to fit the data.
 The waveforms are acquired with 1 (or 2) kHz sampling frequency and the hardware anti-aliasing filter cutoff is larger than the signal bandwidth.

 Every time a pulse is identified in the data-stream, a trigger flag is set as soon as its rising edge exceeds a definite threshold.
 We define as 'event' the given time interval in which the pulse is recorded; the event window length is fixed.
-The first part corresponds to samples acquired before the pulse, which we refer as {\it{Pretrigger}} and which are used to calculate a proxy of the temperature ({\it{Baseline}}, $B$) and to check the noise and thermal stability of the data.
+The first part corresponds to samples acquired before the pulse, and it is characterized by a constant value B (baseline) that can be used to calculate a proxy of the temperature and to check the noise and thermal stability of the data.
 The position of the trigger flag is assigned with time $t_0$.
 Given this construction of the event window, we will consider in the detector response function for the pulse fit: a time-shift $t_0$ and a non-zero reference value for the waveform baseline ($B$).
-Moreover we add a pulse amplitude term $A$ multiplied to the pulse response, to take into account for different energy depositions.\\
+Moreover we add a pulse amplitude term $A$ multiplied to the pulse response, to take into account for different energy depositions.